 Flying Solo: Starting Your Own Law Practice

 Whether you have just graduated from law school or have been working at a law firm for decades, starting your own practice is always an option.
-Although it is scary to consider putting on the pilot's hat and flying your own plane, if you follow some of these guidelines, there is no reason why you cannot learn to fly successfully.How Much Does it Cost to Start Your Own Law Firm?
+Although it is scary to consider putting on the pilot's hat and flying your own plane, if you follow some of these guidelines, there is no reason why you cannot learn to fly successfully.How to Start a Law Firm: Startup Checklist

 If you are wondering how much it costs to start your own law firm, then you are probably also seriously considering hanging your own shingle.
 The good news is that in the long-term, your decision to start your own legal practice could be very beneficial.Choosing a Business Structure for Your Law Firm

 Attorneys looking to start up a firm often look for the best furniture, equipment, and supplies available so as to impress their prospective clients once the office is open.
-However, lawyers just starting out their careers or making a clean, fresh transition from another practice may have to be more practical in their considerations.
+However, lawyers just starting out their careers or making a clean, fresh transition from another practice, may have to be more practical in their considerations.